 When cooking the chili, add jalapeño and cayenne pepper…or both!

 A simple chili recipe for the keeps.
-Make yourself a bowl (or two) today! 🧡
+Make yourself a bowl (or two) of this Healthy Turkey Chili today! 🧡

 Other soup and stew favorites

-- The Ultimate Beef Stew – My tried and true Beef Stew recipe to be made with a slow cooker, dutch oven or Instant Pot/pressure cooker!
+- Stovetop Beef Stew – My tried and true Beef Stew recipe!

 - Lemon Chicken and Rice Soup – A chicken soup recipe for the soul!
 My version/twist to the Greek classic soup.